Double Materiality

 Double Materiality Matrix

-Utilizing the Double Meateriality method, the review concluded that SCGP identified four material sustainability issues in 2024 which are as follows:
+Utilizing the Double Meateriality method, the review concluded that SCGP identified five material sustainability issues in 2025 which are as follows:

-Following the review if SCGP’s materiality issues in 2024 through a Double Materiality assessment, four key issues were identified:
+Following the review if SCGP’s Strategic importance materiality issues in 2025 through a Double Materiality assessment, three key issues were identified:

 Climate Action and Strategy